 – Spray Neem Oil

 Neem oil, an insecticide, is made from the seeds of Indian neem plants.
 Gardeners now prefer neem spray because, compared to other organic methods, it kills pests and repels them.
 It is because insect pests don’t like the smell of neem, so its spray is efficient.
+Be sure that the neem oil is not expired to avoid unwanted results.

 To make the spray at home: